François de Scépeaux: Metz

 While on the council, he suggested putting an end to the invasions of Charles V's armies by seizing the three bishoprics of Metz, Toul, and Verdun.
 "The emperor is waging war against you underhand, he said to the king, it should be declared openly.
 So take these cities, since he is offering you the opportunity."
 Having occupied Metz, Vielleville was asked by the king to assume the governorship of the town.
 Vielleville cautioned against this move, arguing that if they wished to gain the defections of more towns in Alsace peacefully, it would be best to leave the current council in charge.
 Montmorency dissuaded the king from either course of action, and instead to appoint Artus de Cossé-Brissac as governor.
 A year later, after the embarrassment at sack of Thérouanne had partially discredited Montmorency in the eyes of the king, Guise was successful in pushing for his client, Vielleville, to assume the governorship of Metz, replacing Cossé.
 Under his administration the bishoprics became Protestant havens.

 Alongside this office, the king suggested for him the role of lieutenant-general of Brittany, in a letter to the king, he took great offense to the offer, explaining that he was not geriatric, and still had much vigor left with which to serve the king.
 He would go on to introduce Henri II to Ambroise Paré and later assisted in the capture of Pont-à-Mousson and Thionville in 1558.
 With the Guise ascendant in early 1559, Vielleville aligned himself with them against his enemy, Montmorency.
-Alongside most of Henri's Marshals, he strongly denounced the terms of the Peace of Cateau-Cambresis, directly to the king's face according to his memoirs.
+Alongside most of Henri's Marshals, he strongly denounced the terms of the Peace of Cateau-Cambrésis, directly to the king's face according to his memoirs.
 From 1559-60 he was absent from his responsibilities in Metz, leaving them in the hands of his lieutenant-general Senecterre, who, in his absence initiated a persecution of the bishoprics' Protestant populations.